jverzani/Mustache.jl/README.md

 ### Iteration

-If the section variable binds to an iterable collection, then the text in the section is repeated for each item in the collection.
+If the section variable, `{{#VARNAME}}`, binds to an iterable collection, then the text in the section is repeated for each item in the collection with the view used for the context of the template given by the item.

 This is useful for collections of named objects, such as DataFrames (where the collection is comprised of rows) or arrays of